azerty1234jb/bad-apple-pdffile/README.md

 This is the source code for two projects I made with Epstein files.
 The files are heavily redacted and the diverse blobs of redactions can be used to make a lot of things.
-I hope this repo raises awareness of the opression and tranny of the ruling class via internet culture.
+I hope this repo raises awareness of the opression and tyranny of the ruling class via internet culture.

 Uses KNN to match feature vectors of the each image (extracted from pages of pdf) and maps